FlutterWay/flutter_emoji_gif_picker/README.md

     </table>
 </div>

-There is a panel called EmojiGifPickerPanel to edit the design.
-You can customize the features below
+EmojiGifPickerPanel is a panel that allows you to edit the design to your liking.
+You can customize the features as shown below :
 - Position
 ```dart
 EmojiGifPickerPanel.setPosition(MenuPosition(bottom: 0));